tumist/gnome-shell-extension-audio-switch-shortcuts/README.md

 # Audio Switch Shortcuts

-**Audio Switch Shortcuts** is a simple extension for GNOME 48 and onwards, that allows you to switch speakers and microphones with global keyboard shortcuts, instead of having to use the mouse to open the Gnome Panel and navigate menus.
+**Audio Switch Shortcuts** is a simple extension for GNOME 48 and onwards, that allows you to switch speakers and microphones with global keyboard shortcuts, instead using the mouse to open the Gnome Panel or navigate menus.

 Similar to [Soundswitch](https://github.com/Belphemur/SoundSwitch) for Windows, it allows you to select specific audio devices to cycle through, using any keyboard shortcut that is convenient to you.
 Compared to